Overview

 Account Violations (Hard Breach)

-A hard breach is a serious rule violation that leads to immediate account closure.
+A hard breach is a serious rule violation that results in immediate account closure.

-Maximum Loss Limit — 15% of the initial account size (fixed)
+The Maximum Loss Limit is 15% of your initial account size (fixed).

 Account size: $10,000